Wng0/HelloWorld/README.md

 [Bitcoin] The first Coin from 2008.
 [Bitcoin Cash] the first branch from Bitcoin by 2017.
 Github BitcoinABC.
-The branch coins have less meanning, because everyone can create a new branch from bitcoin. the only use is as testChain.
+The branch coins have less meanning, because everyone can create a new branch from bitcoin.
+Replaceable.
+Easy to be attacked. the only use is as testChain.
 [LiteCoin] the first Copy coin from Bitcoin by 2011.
 Github Litecoin.
-The copy coins have less meaning, because everyone can create a new copy from Bitcoin.the only use is as testChain.
+The copy coins have less meaning, because everyone can create a new copy from Bitcoin.Replaceable.
+Easy to be attacked. the only use is as testChain.
 [Ethereum] The BlockChain 2.0 from 2013.
 Github Go-Ethereum.
 Have good future.
 [Monero] Real secret coin from 2014.
 Github Monero.
-Dangerous. but have future.
+Dangerous.
+Easy to be attacked. but have future.